 TA: What are the top 3 websites you use for research/inspiration when planning a trip?

 TA: Do you have any good airport or flight hacks for people traveling by plane?

-Karen: If you have a while to wait airport lounges can be good value (look for ones that give free food, drinks and WiFi).
+Karen: If you have a while to wait, airport lounges can be a good value.
+Look for ones that give free food, drinks, and WiFi.